-Prometric, the world’s leading technology-based testing company, delivers the examination to candidates through more than 300 testing centers in the United States and U.S. territories.
+Prometric, the world’s leading technology-based testing company, delivers the examination to candidates through more than 300 testing centers in the United States and U.S. territories as well as many international locations.
 Prometric sites are located in most metropolitan areas.

 Candidates can sit for one or more parts of the exam during a test period but may not take a specific part of the exam more than once during that same test period.
 Each State Board can establish its own policy on the time frame in which a candidate must pass all four parts of the exam.
 The AICPA has recommended that the period be 18 months.

 CPA Exam Cost

 Exam costs vary state by state.
 The AICPA recently projected the "Total Average Cost for a Typical Candidate" as being $533.